 In the subsequent decades dependence on food imports in the GCC has grown exponentially and in all probability will keep growing as the population increases.
 There is considerable political concern amongst GCC authorities that food inflation, within the context of the rentier state arrangement, could lead to social unrest and possibly political destabilization.
 The added fear is that those hardest hit by high food costs, namely the demographically dominant low-income migrant workers, could end up agitating and causing social instability.

 Despite the critical regional interest in food security and food sovereignty, there is a dearth of available information on the subject.
 It is widely acknowledged that there exists a lack of available data on the subject on which to base sound analysis.
 This scarcity of data and non reliability of data means that academic work on the subject of food security in this region remains limited to non-existent.
-A scholarly approach to this issue is both valuable and timely, and with that as our goal, we have launched our new research initiative on Food Security and Food Sovereignty in the Middle East.
+A scholarly approach to this issue is both valuable and timely, and with that as its goal, CIRS launched a research initiative on Food Security and Food Sovereignty in the Middle East.
 CIRS held working group meetings to discuss the topic.

-Our goal is to contribute to the existing body of knowledge on food security and food sovereignty in the region through supporting original research on the topic.
+The goal of CIRS is to contribute to the existing body of knowledge on food security and food sovereignty in the region through supporting original research on the topic.
 CIRS will fund empirically-based, original research projects to fill in the existing gap in the literature.
-Under our broader initiative we will create a scholarly forum for studying the main themes in food security and food sovereignty in the Middle East.
-Through regular CIRS-sponsored research meetings our grant awardees will be able to share their research findings with other academics, policymakers, and practitioners.
+Under the broader initiative CIRS will create a scholarly forum for studying the main themes in food security and food sovereignty in the Middle East.
+Through regular CIRS-sponsored research meetings, CIRS grant awardees will be able to share their research findings with other academics, policymakers, and practitioners.

 Article by Zahra Babar, CIRS Project Manager